fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/homemade-interior-mapping/index.md

 {{< fakegif "matrix_awakens.webm" >}}

 I wanted to figure out how it works, but the material graph doesn't even fit on the screen entirely.
 As of now assembling spaghetti at this scale is absolutely beyond me but maybe there is a method to this madness.
-If you know, I'd very much like to hear from you :-)
+If you know, I'd very much like to hear out from you :-)

 ![Window material from Matrix Awakens.](matrix_awakens_window_material.webp)